endoflife-date/endoflife.date/products/grafana.md

 ## [Release Schedule](https://grafana.com/blog/2022/12/13/grafana-releases-new-2023-release-schedule/)

-Starting from January 2023, a monthly Grafana release cycle applies:

-- On even-numbered months (February, April, etc.) a minor version will be released with new features, bug fixes, and security updates.
+- On even-numbered months (February, April, etc.) a minor version is released with new features, bug fixes, and security updates.
-- On odd-numbered months (March, May, etc.) patch releases will be made, which will only include bug fixes and security updates.
+- On odd-numbered months (March, May, etc.) patch releases are made, which will only include bug fixes and security updates.

 Release builds are cut a week in advance, to validate and prepare for each release internally.